 Video Abstract vs Written Abstract

 As stated earlier, video abstracts are the latest trend in STEM publishing and most publishers are now encouraging this practice.
-Such video abstracts bring in significant benefits to researchers.
+Such abstracts bring in significant benefits to researchers.

-- Secondly, you can demonstrate your experiments in a video abstract.
+- Secondly, you can demonstrate your experiments.

 - Thirdly, you can illustrate complex theoretical phenomena through animations or motion graphics.